webstaxx/Tallyne/README.md

 - `# create "variable_name"` - Create a variable, its default data type will be "VALUE"
 - `# store "value" in (variable)` - Assigning value to variable
-- `# create and store "value" in (variable)` - Create and assign value at the same time Whatever task when tallied, if it has a result which is not specifically passed to a Variable, it will by default get stored in a predefined storage space called "it".
-This helps in the continuity of tasks and refer to previous tasks from later tasks.
+- `# create and store "value" in (variable)` - Create and assign value at the same time

+When a task is tallied, and its result isn’t explicitly stored, it is automatically saved to a default variable called it.
 - `# store "whatever" in it` - Forcefully stores something into "it"
 - `# store it in (variable)` - Store "it" into another variable